parcel-bundler/lightningcss/README.md

 ### From JavaScript

-More docs to come, but here is a simple example:
+See the [TypeScript definitions](blob/master/node/index.d.ts) for full API docs.

+Here is a simple example that compiles the input CSS for Safari 13.2, and minifies the output.

 ```js
 const css = require('@parcel/css');